Sebastianhju/Runeterra-5e/Runes.md

 ---

 ### Grasp of the Undying  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/GraspOfTheUndying.png" Align=left width=20% height=20%>

-Whenever you deal damage (once per attack) or you take damage from an enemy, you gain a stack of *Grasp*.
+Whenever you deal damage (once per attack) or you take damage from an enemy, you gain a stack of Grasp.
 When you are at four stacks, your next attack deals 1d4 additional necrotic damage.
 You heal equal to the necrotic damage dealt.

-In addition you a stack of *Undying* whenever you drain an opponent using this ability.
-You gain +1 maximum hit points for every tenth stack of *Undying* you have.
+In addition you gain a stack of Undying whenever you drain an opponent using this ability.
+You gain +1 maximum hit points for every tenth stack of Undying you have.

 The damage increases by 1d4 at level 5, 9, 13 and 17.